Minimax optimal approaches to the label shift problem in non-parametric settings

-The margin condition was introduced in \citet{tsybakov2004optimal} and adapted by \citet{audibert2007fast} to study the convergence rate of the excess risk.
-This condition puts a restriction on the probability mass around the Bayes decision boundary (regions of the feature space such that $\eta_Q(x) \approx \frac12$).
-In other words, it implies $ \eta_Q(x) $ is far from $ \frac12 $ on most of the feature space.
-We note that the condition becomes more stringent as $\beta$ grows.
-In other words, if $Q$ satisfies the margin condition with a large $ \beta $, then the classification task in the target domain is easy.
-We also note that if $ Q_X $ satisfies the strong density assumption and $ \alpha\beta > d, $ then there is no distribution $ Q $ such that the regression function $ \eta_Q $ crosses $ \frac12 $ in the interior of the support of $ Q_X $ (\cite{audibert2007fast}).
-To rule out such trivial classification problems, we assume $ \alpha\beta \le d $ in the following discussion.
+We note that the condition becomes more stringent as $\alpha$ grows.
+We also note that if $ Q_X $ satisfies the strong density assumption and $ \beta (1\wedge\alpha) > 1, $ then there is no distribution $ Q $ such that the regression function $ \eta_Q $ crosses $ \frac12 $ in the interior of the support of $ Q_X $ (see \cite[Proposition 3.4]{audibert2007fast}).
+This leads to a trivial Bayes decision rule.
+In the rest of this paper, we rule out such settings by only considering target domains such that $\alpha\beta\le 1$.

-Combining all the preceding restrictions, we consider the class $ \Pi $ of distribution pairs $ (P,Q) $ in our study of the label shift problem.
+Combining all the preceding restrictions, we consider the class $ \cP $ of source and target distribution pairs $ (P,Q) $ in our study of the label shift problem.